bnsmith3/justia-scotus-cli/README.md

 ## Usage
 The CLI has two commands:
 1. **cases**: retrieves and stores information about cases decided in a given year
-2. **opinions**: retrieves and stores opinions from cases decided in a given year
+2. **opinions**: retrieves and stores information about cases decided in a given year and the associated opinions

 To see the options that are available for each command, navigate to the directory with the `grabber.py` file, and issue the following command replacing \<command\> with the desired command: